Phil Salt

 Philip Dean Salt (born 28 August 1996) is a Welsh professional cricketer who plays internationally for England (Note: Wales is a part of the England and Wales Cricket Board, and Welsh cricketers are eligible to compete for England internationally.) and domestically for Lancashire County Cricket Club, and previously for Sussex.
 Primarily an aggressive right-handed opening batter, he sometimes keeps wicket and, less frequently, bowls right-arm off spin.
 Salt made his international debut for England in July 2021.
 Born in Wales, he moved in his youth to Barbados and then to England.
 Salt was part of the England team that won the 2022 ICC T20 World Cup.
 He made history after scoring two consecutive centuries in T20Is against West Indies.

 Early life

 Salt was born on 28 August 1996 in Bodelwyddan, Wales.
+He is of English descent with roots in Manchester.
 He began playing cricket in St Asaph and played for the North East Wales Under-11s.
 He attended school in Chester, and when he was 10 years old his family moved to Barbados.
 As a result, he met the Barbados residency requirement, and so was eligible to play for either England or the West Indies.
 Whilst in Barbados he played with future Sussex and England colleague Jofra Archer.
 Salt returned to the United Kingdom at the age of 15, when he attended the Reed's School on a cricket scholarship.